HIM EMPEROR WILLIAM THE CONQUEOR I / WILLIAM I ~ WAS THE ANCESTOR OF THE SOVEREIGN EMPEROR (KING OF KINGS).

 *UK FLAG HISTORY :

-*THE FOLLOWING ROYAL COAT OF ARMS / ROYAL EMBLEM HAS BEEN ADOPTED AS AN ADDITIONAL ROYAL COAT OF ARMS OF THE EMPEROR FOR HIS ROYAL HOUSE OF ENGLAND AND ANGEVIN EMPIRE FOR ROYAL AFFAIRS FROM SEPTEMBER, 2024 :
+*THE FOLLOWING ROYAL COAT OF ARMS / ROYAL EMBLEMS HAS BEEN ADOPTED AS AN ADDITIONAL ROYAL COAT OF ARMS OF THE EMPEROR FOR HIS ROYAL HOUSE OF ENGLAND AND ANGEVIN EMPIRE FOR ROYAL AFFAIRS FROM SEPTEMBER, 2024 :

 ....................................................................................................................................................................................................................................................................................................................